2msingh7080-bit/Cybermain/GIT/SQL injection (concepts).md

 ## sql injection without cookie
-manualy search for url that contains ``? and =`` then type jsql in terminal paste the url and click the arrow mark choose the asked table and dumped the
+1. manually search for url that contains ``? and =``
+2. then type jsql in terminal
+3. paste the url and click the arrow mark
+4. choose the asked table and dumped the data
+5. select column name right click on the table name
+6. and click load

 ### References